cbmartinez42/team-profile-generator/README.md

 2. Click the copy button <img src="./assets/images/copy-button.PNG"> to add it to your clipboard
 3. In your preferred command line (terminal, bash, etc), navigate to the folder you'd like to download the repository into
 4. Type `git clone [pasted url from clipboard]` and press enter
-5. Access the content with your code editor by either typing `code .` in your command line or by using your editor's `File > Open Folder` in your code editor menu.
-If only viewing in a browser, simply double click index.html to open in your default browser

 #### <ins>Zip file</ins>
 1. From Github, select the "Code" button, then select "Download ZIP"
 2. Choose which folder to download the repository into via the dialog box that appears
 3. After downloading, open the .zip file and select "Extract All" from the top of the window that appears
-4. Access the content with your code editor by selecting `File > Open Folder` in your code editor menu.
-If only viewing in a browser, simply double click index.html to open in your default browser

 ---